- What are imaging tests?

 - They can help find out the stage of the cancer (figure out how far the cancer has spread).

-- They can be used to plan treatment, such as when pinpointing where the beams should be focused in radiation therapy.
+- They can be used to plan treatment, such as when pinpointing where radiation therapy beams should be focused.

-- They can show if a tumor has gotten smaller, stayed the same, or grown after treatment.
+- They can show if a tumor has shrunk, stayed the same, or grown after treatment.
 This can give a doctor an idea of how well treatment is working.

 - They can help find out if a cancer has come back (recurred) after treatment.